 What Happens Next?

-If someone else’s negligence has caused you or a loved one harm while you were out walking around, consider seeking legal assistance.
-At the Law Offices of Howard Craig Kornberg, we are ready to have your back.
+If someone else’s negligence has caused you or your loved one harm while you were out walking around, consider seeking legal assistance.
+At the Law Office of Howard Craig Kornberg, we are ready to have your back.
 We will work to secure compensation for all of your accident-related expenses:

 - Medical costs